cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 > In the scope above we see:
 >
-> * `int useScheme` represents which comparison are you doing.
+> * `int useScheme` represents which comparison you are doing.
-> * `const char* filePathsEff0` is a array with location of the first plots.
+> * `const char* filePathsEff0` is an array with location of the first plots.
-> * `const char* filePathsEff1` is a array with location of the second plots.
+> * `const char* filePathsEff1` is an array with location of the second plots.
-> * `const char resultNames` is a array with names which comparison will be saved.
+> * `const char resultNames` is an array with names which comparison will be saved.
 >
 > Plots in `const char* filePathsEff0[i]` will be compared with plots in `const char* filePathsEff1[i]`.
 The result will be saved as `const char* resultNames[i]`.

-Everything is uptodate to compare sideband subtractions results between real data and simulations, except it is comparing standalone and global muons.
+Everything is uptodate to compare sideband subtraction's results between real data and simulations, except it is comparing standalone and global muons.
 As we are **not looking for standalone and global muons efficiencies and we do not have plotted these efficiences, you should **delete lines with Standalone and Global words**

 > ## See result scructure
 >